trailblazer/trailblazer.github.io/gems/operation/2.0/api.md

 It's up to you how you interpret all this available data.
 The binary state will help you, but arbitrary state can be transported.
 For a generic handling in HTTP context (Rails controllers or Rack routes), see [→ `Endpoint`](endpoint.html).

+inspect("attr")

 ## Dependencies

+## Nested

+It is possible to nest operations, as in running an operation in another.
+This is the common practice for "presenting" operations and "altering" operations, such as `Edit` and `Update`.

+{{  "nested_test.rb:edit" | tsnippet }}

+Note how `Edit` only defines the model builder (via `:find`) and builds the contract.

+Running `Edit` will allow you to grab the model and contract, for presentation and rendering the form.

+{{  "nested_test.rb:edit-call" | tsnippet }}

+This operation could now be leveraged in `Update`.

+{{  "nested_test.rb:update" | tsnippet }}

+The `Nested` macro helps you invoking an operation at any point in the pipe.

+After running the nested `Edit` operation its runtime data (e.g. `"model"`) is available in the `Update` operation.

+{{  "nested_test.rb:update-call" | tsnippet }}

+Should the nested operation fail, for instance because its model couldn't be found, then the outer pipe will also jump to the left track.